netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 The augmented ACL structure includes a new leaf 'flags-bitmask' to better handle flags.

 Clients that support both 'flags-bitmask' and 'flags' matching fields MUST NOT set these fields in the same request.
-Note that it is RECOMMENDED to use 'flags-bitmask'

 {{example_4}} shows an example of a request to install a filter to discard incoming TCP messages having all flags unset.